 My first instinct was to say “the rush of adrenaline from being onstage.”
 But the more I thought, the less true that became.
 And I realized drama had hooked me because I loved to make people understand.
-I loved to be in charge of telling a story.
-I wanted to help open minds.
-And I was satisfying that with the characters I played.

 When I told this to my professor, she listed off possible careers: psychology, creative writing… I can’t remember if she brought up journalism at the time.